3r0ck-Ry4n/utils/README.md

 Additionally, I need to incorporate actual exception handling.
-The current version only has empty catch blocks (a really bad and lazy practice, I know) so I need to go back through and handle any exceptions that may arise (e.g. there is no text copied to the clipboard, etc.).
+The current version only has empty catch blocks (a really bad and lazy practice, I know) so I need to go back through and handle any exceptions that may arise (e.g. there is no text copied to the clipboard, etc...).